cf73/humanity/content/collections/pages/get-involved.md

     content:
       -
         type: text
-        text: 'Then may your aroused curiosity lead you through the work of our thirty humanitarian partners, finding yourself inspecting their successes and their volunteer opportunities.
-Not least, considering where and how you might like to contribute a donation, either directly on their sites or with the ease of an aggregate donation here on www.humanity.org.'
+        text: "Then may your aroused curiosity lead you through the work of our thirty humanitarian partners, finding yourself considering their challenges, their successes, and their volunteer opportunities.
+Not least, consider where and how you might like to make a donation, either directly on our partners' sites or with the ease of an aggregate donation here on www.humanity.org."
 ---